-British boys from the 1920s through the 1960s commonly wore sandals, also referred to as sand shoes, for play, especially during the summer.
+British boys from the 1920s through the 1960s commonly wore sandals for play, especially during the summer.

 They were more commonly worn than tennis shoes (or "trainers" or "slippers" as our British friends might call them) which were mostly worn for gym at school.
 The sandals were also referred to as school sandals because they were commonly worn for school by primary age children and boys just beginning secondary schools.
 Most were 't'-strap styles with one strap.
 We also see ouble traps.
 They were usully vrious broin shades, but we also note blue sandals.
 The most common brand was Clark's school sandals.
 School sandls wer commonly wirn with kbee scks, but e also see ankle socks and they were also irn with out any hosiery.

 British school sandals were closed toe